JorySeverijnse/Malphas/README.md

   - Ensure `SHODAN_API_KEY` is set in `config.ini`.

 - **Empty Outputs**:
-  Empty results may occur for certain domains or if scans fail.
+  Empty results may occur for certain domains or failed scans.
 Use `--verbose` to inspect logs.

 ## License